neilspink/blog/content/posts/2020-02-16-iot/index.md

 date: 2020-02-16
 tags: ["iot", "workshop", "esp32", "mqtt", "azure", "hardware"]
 ---
-## Building a Mood Barometer: The IoT Workshop at Swiss Re

-n early 2020, I hosted a hands-on IoT workshop at Swiss Re.
+In early 2020, I hosted a hands-on IoT workshop at Swiss Re.
 The challenge?
 Build a mood barometer — a physical dial that reflects the emotional "weather" of a space.

 Each team flashed an ESP32, wrote Arduino code to read mood values over HTTP or MQTT, and moved a dial to match.
 No soldering — just ESP32 boards, stepper motors, and a magnet sensor wired up to detect calibration points.
 A few hundred francs in parts.
 Build it.
 Ship it.
 Make it move.